+Activity Mitigation Measures Responsible for Implementation Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards possible Road drains and channels shall be kept free from obstructions at all times.
+In case of excavation in VIP and other large roads, the trenches and pits maybe need to be covered by steel plates to allow traffic to pass during non-working periods.
+The contractor must liaise with the DCC and the responsible police to familiarize themselves and adhere to such rules.
+All costs involved to adhere to such rules shall be borne by the contractor.
+Pits and trenches not backfilled at end of a night shift, the excavation must be covered with steel plates.
+Where trench excavation or any other part of the works obstructs any footpath or right-of-way, the contractor shall provide, at his own cost, a temporary footpath around the obstruction to the satisfaction of the Project Manager.
+The contractor shall have particular regard to the safety of pedestrian, livestock, and shall ensure that all open excavation, access routes and steep or loose slopes arising from the contractor's operations are adequately fenced and protected.
+DCC for pavement restoration Trenchless pipe installation - Pipes shall be installed by the horizontal directional drilling (HDD) methods where required.
+Should survey information indicate that the Contractors DWASA PMU DMS - Program of Performance - Pipe Bursting Plan As required in the Program of Performance Contract provisions

-Activity Mitigation Manauraa Responsible for Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards
+Activity Mitigation Measures Responsible for Implementation Responsible for Monitoring Parameter to Monitor Frequency of Monitoring Guidelines/ Standards

-Activity Mitigation Measuresbe completed as rapidly as Implementation scheme for Monitoring Monitor wonitoring provisions

-possible Road drains and Scheme - EMP

-channels shall be kept free from DCC for

-obstructions at all times. pavement

-- In case of excavation in VIP and restoration

-other large roads, the trenches and 103101411011

-pits maybe need to be covered by

-steel plates to allow traffic to pass

-during non-working periods.
-The

-contractor must liaise with the DCC

-and the responsible police to

-familiarize themselves and adhere

-to such rules.
-All costs involved to

-adhere to such rules shall be borne

-by the contractor.

-- Pits and trenches not backfilled at

-end of a night shift, the excavation

-must be covered with steel plates

-and in alleys with wooden plates.

-- Where trench excavation or any

-other part of the works obstructs

-any footpath or right-of-way, the

-contractor shall provide, at his own

-cost, a temporary footpath around

-the obstruction to the satisfaction of

-the Project Manager.

-- The contractor shall have

-particular regard to the safety of

-pedestrian, livestock, and shall

-ensure that all open excavation,

-access routes and steep or loose

-slopes arising from the contractor's

-operations are adequately fenced

-and protected. - -

-Trenchless pipe - Pipes shall be installed by the Contractors DWASA - Program of As required Contract

-installation horizontal directional drilling (HDD) PMU Performance in the provisions

-methods where required.
-Should DMS - Pipe Program of

-Responsible for Paananaibla Parameter to Frequency of Guidelines/

-Activity Mitigation Measures Implementation Responsible for Monitoring Monitor Monitoring Standards

-survey information indicate that the Bursting Plan Performance

-method is not feasible the - Plan for

-contractor shall inform the Project locating,
+method is not feasible the contractor shall inform the Project - Plan for locating,

 Manager and gain prior approval for exposing and

-an alternative method or for open re-connecting
+an alternative method or for open re-

-trench method. service
+trench method. connecting

-- Excavation material shall be connections
+- Excavation material shall be service

-removed from the conduit as the - Proposed pit
+removed from the conduit as the connections

 work progresses.
-No accumulation size and
+No accumulation - Proposed

-of excavated material within the location
+of excavated material within the pit size and

-conduit will be permitted. - Temporary
+conduit will be permitted. location

-- The contractor shall provide water supply
+- The contractor shall provide - Temporary

-sediment and erosion control plan;
+sediment and erosion control water supply

-measures to prevent drilling fluid or - Plan for
+measures to prevent drilling fluid or plan;

-borehole cuttings from entering consumer

-water courses or other land notification.
+borehole cuttings from entering water courses or other land - Plan for

-adjacent to the site in accordance - Traffic
+adjacent to the site in accordance consumer notification.

-with local environmental legislation. management
+with local environmental legislation. - Traffic

-- The contractor shall supply plan
+- The contractor shall supply management

-portable mud tanks or construct
+portable mud tanks or construct plan

-temporary mud pits to contain
+temporary mud pits to contain pian

 excess drill fluids during

 construction.
 Spent drilling fluids

 and cuttings shall be confined to the

-entrance and exit pits. - The contractor shall take all
+entrance and exit pits.

+- The contractor shall take all

 necessary precautions to minimize

 the damage to the adjacent

 properties.
 Any drilling fluid that

 enters the pipe shall be removed by

 flushing or other suitable methods.

-- The contractor shall be

-responsible for cleanup and
+- The contractor shall be responsible for cleanup and

 restoration

 - Pits excavated to permit

 connection of bored pipe shall be

 backfilled, and disturbed areas shall

+be restored to their original state or